QuiteAFancyEmerald/Holy-Unblocker/README.md

 ## More Information
 This project uses Alloy Proxy, Node Unblocker, Powermouse and PyDodge which are linked below.

-Credits also given to Titanium Network and all it's developers as this project would not be possible without them.
-View the official website for more detail. :)
+View the official website for more detail and credits.

 - https://github.com/titaniumnetwork-dev/
 - https://github.com/titaniumnetwork-dev/alloyproxy